 How Local Businesses Can Start Ranking for GEO Local Search

-Local businesses should leverage many of the same best practices of SEO to show up in local AI results, with a particular emphasis on building trust signals.
+Local businesses should leverage many of the same SEO best practices to show up in local AI results, with a particular emphasis on building trust signals.

 For helpful information on showing up in informative results as a citation or mention, read our guide on How to Show Up in ChatGPT and Generative AI Results.